mthielvoldt/firment/README.md

 - Facilitate end-to-end testing early in the project to exercise and stabilize interfaces.
 - Make a reasonable effort to containerize tools.
 - Be declarative about messages; generate message-handling code.
+- Use existing abstractions (CMSIS) to generalize this project.

 ## Firment-assisted workflow
 1. Start services: